• Events & Webinars

 • Stakeholder Involvement: A successful BC plan demands involvement from various organizational levels.
 Engaging different departments ensures a comprehensive understanding of potential impacts and recovery needs.
 This collaborative approach fosters a sense of shared responsibility and enhances the plan’s applicability across diverse business areas.

 It is also extremely important to train your staff.
-3 out of 5 companies fail to properly train their staff on Business Continuity situations
+3 out of 5 companies fail to properly train their staff on Business Continuity situations.

 • Documentation: Effective documentation is pivotal in enhancing your Business Continuity plan.
 This involves thoroughly documenting and justifying the data collection process, incorporating a broad spectrum of data sources, from big data to IoT.